ADD-SP/ngx_waf/rust/README.md

 * A CC protection that cannot count blocks: a storage failure answers 503 and a configuration without a zone answers 500, where the C implementation dropped its "internal error" action and served the request.
+* A configuration error is one message at level `emerg`.
+The C implementation reported an invalid value with `emerg` too (and nginx then appends `(22: Invalid argument)` when the handler passes an errno), failed without any message for some directives, and reported a rule file that cannot be loaded with `error` and a second message (`<file>: Cannot read configuration.`).
+What stops the start up, and the primary message, are the same.
 * The CC counters live in a growable tag directory and a table that evicts a rotating victim when it is full, so a zone with many tags or a flood from many addresses keeps counting instead of losing protection.